cometbft/cometbft/spec/README.md

   order: 7
 ---

-# Tendermint Spec
+# CometBFT Spec

-This is a markdown specification of the Tendermint blockchain.
+This is a markdown specification of the CometBFT blockchain.
 It defines the base data structures, how they are validated, and how they are communicated over the network.